AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/variableAttributes.rst

 Set an optional Imperial default unit.
 This will be the default unit displayed to users in countries that use the Imperial measurement system, e.g., the US.

-In v2, this is set using a combination of a default unit variant and the available helper function ``userUsesImperialUnits()``.
+In Engine v2, this is set using a combination of a default unit variant and the available helper function ``userUsesImperialUnits()``.

 To set an imperial default unit, follow these steps: